"M" Is for Malice: Plot summary

+At the same time, Kinsey resumes her relationship with Robert Dietz, a private investigator ex, and Dietz helps her with the case.

 Initial physical evidence implicates Jack Malek in Guy's murder; and his attorney, Lonnie Kingman, hires Kinsey to investigate further for Jack's defense.
 Kinsey believes the crime's motive lies in the past but can't reconcile Guy's misdemeanors with the character of the man she knew.
 She decides Guy was a scapegoat for crimes he didn't commit: for example, Guy supposedly swindled widow Mrs. Maddison out of a fortune in valuable historical documents, alongside getting daughter Patti pregnant.
-Kinsey discovers that Bennet and his university friend Paul Trasatti completed the crime under the name Maxwell Outhwaite, a pseudonym constructed from two adjacent books, after the fashion of Conan Edogawa.
+Kinsey discovers that Bennet and his university friend Paul Trasatti completed the crime under the name Maxwell Outhwaite.
 She also connects the name to the murder to the Maddison family; but since Patty Maddison's mother, her sister Claire, and other family have died, this appears to be a frustrating dead end.

 Dietz discovers that the story of Claire's death has been faked.
 Meanwhile, Enid reports that Myrna has disappeared from the Malek home in circumstances suggestive of foul play.
 Kinsey realizes that Myrna is actually Claire, having bided her time to get revenge on the Malek family and Guy in particular.
 Claire tries to escape on foot; but Kinsey catches her and confronts her with her crime against Guy, the blameless brother.
 After confessing to destroying the will that disinherited Guy and confessing to the murder itself, Claire commits suicide.

 In a post-script, Kinsey explains that Tasha used a note Guy wrote to Kinsey as evidence of testamentary to ensure his share of the Malek millions goes to Peter and Winnie's church.
 The book ends with Kinsey's reconciling her grief at losing Guy, just as she once had to do with her deceased parents and aunt.